How To Open A Dispensary In New Jersey

 - Venture Capital – A venture capital firm is one possible alternate source of cannabis industry investment.
 Many VC companies have already entered the cannabis business.
 Notably, accepting VC investment means selling equity in your cannabis business and lowering your ownership stake.

 - Capital Brokers – Finding investors through the help of a capital broker who specializes in the cannabis industry is yet another excellent option to consider.
-It is their responsibility to locate and qualify potential marijuana investors who are interested in investing in the cannabis industry.
+It is their responsibility to locate and qualify potential marijuana investors interested in investing in the cannabis industry.

 It is important to note that determining the best route for how you will fund and successfully carry your business into profitability starts with your business plan and pitch decks.
 Following your initial planning, research, and consultation, you should have a better sense of your initial startup financial needs.